kekbaggies/KekBaggiesMutualFund/README.md

 The contract owner can re-enable deposits by calling `setDepositsEnabled(true)`.
 The will enable users to buy shares from the fund again.

 ### Fees
-The fund contract charges a 100 basis point deposit fee in $KEKBGS before shares are purchased.
-The contract owner is able to lower this fee in the future, but the fee can never be set higher than the 100 basis points it was set to when the contract was deployed.
+The fund contract charges a percentage deposit fee in $KEKBGS before shares are purchased.
+The contract owner is able to lower this fee in the future, but the fee can never be set higher than the value it was set to when the contract was deployed.
+This restriction grants users the guarantee that the contract owner will never be able to set the deposit fee to something egregious (like 100%, for example).

+The Kek Baggies Memecoin Mutual Fund contract was deployed with a deposit fee of 100 basis points (1%).
+This means that the highest deposit fee that the fund contract will ever be able to charge is 1%.

-Revenue from the contract's deposit fees will primarily be used to grow the Kek Baggies project by covering expenses, paying for marketing services, etc.
+Revenue from the Kek Baggies Memecoin Mutual Fund's deposit fees will primarily be used to grow the Kek Baggies project by covering expenses, paying for marketing services, etc.

+No fee is charged when selling shares back to the fund.

 ### Slippage
 Decentralized exchanges are adversarial in nature.
 It is important to set a slippage tolerance when trading on exchanges like Uniswap to avoid being targeted by MEV bots and "sandwich attacks".